sdat2/seager19/docs/index.rst

   :alt: SST in diag period 1956-58
   :align: center

-  Sea surface temperature (SST) for the whole model region between 1956-58.
+  The sea surface temperature (SST) for the whole model region between 1956-58.
-  This is in the diagnostic period and it takes climatological inputs.
+  The output of this step of the model is the heat flux correction factor that feeds into the rest of the model.
+The resolution of the model is 1 degree, and the grid rectilinear.
+The model is makes the beta plane approximation evaluated at the equator, and so the results are would only be realistic near the equator.
+  It takes climatological inputs for sea surface temperature and wind stress from ECMWF.

 Scientific questions to be addressed include: